-Of course, the FROZN fans do not directly consume MOLEX; instead they use traditional fan plugs.
-You will need (and I had) a "MOLEX to fan plug" conversion cable to bridge the gap.
+Of course, the FROZN fans do not directly consume MOLEX; instead, they use traditional fan plugs.
+You will need (and I had in stock) a "MOLEX to fan plug" conversion cable to bridge the gap.
 Such conversion cables are readily available on Amazon, eBay, etc. The one shown in the photo below is from Amazon (PNGKNYOCN 4-Pin MOLEX to 4 x 4 Pin Fan Connector Cable), for only \$7.99.

-I will note that I could have chosen not to go with MOLEX, and instead cut into the Quad's pump control cable (it is now extraneous after all - there is no pump anymore!), extracting the +5v, +12v and Ground needed from there.
-However, MOLEX was simpler and that is the path I took.
+I will note that I could have chosen instead to cut into the Quad's pump control cable (it is now extraneous after all - there is no pump anymore!) and extract the +5v, +12v and Ground needed from there, but the MOLEX approach was simpler and that is the path I took.